eyadhajj/DataAnalysisProjects/README.md

-# DataAnalysis_Project1
+# DataAnalysis_Projects
 Project 1 - Weather Datasets

-Expands on 15 questions to understand and develop a understanding of how Pandas works and data analysis with Python.
+Project 2 - Car Datasets

+A series on youtube to teach me about data analysis.
+The files include different methods to answer questions, modified questions, and added questions.

 https://youtu.be/4hYOkHijtNw